simonsdave/cloudfeaster/docs/story.md

 1. automated testing tools have become very robust

 There are also important IaaS trends:

 1. the number of IaaS providers is increasing
 1. IaaS compute costs continue to drop
 1. an increasing number of very capable CI services are being built on IaaS offerings

-##Cloudfeaster's Approach
+## The Cloudfeaster Approach
 Write spiders using a high level scripting language (Python) using tools designed for automated testing (Selenium).
 This means:

   * spiders are very easy to write
   * spiders are reliable even in the face of most web site changes
-  * possbile to outsource spider development and maintenance to offshore “QA engineers”
+  * possible to outsource spider development and maintenance to offshore “QA engineers”

 Use a RESTful API for invoking spiders and host the API